Mandatory Biometric Updates: When Children Need to Update Their Aadhaar

 The Next Milestone: Updating When Your Child Turns Fifteen

 The second mandatory update takes place when your child reaches the age of fifteen.
-By this point, their physical growth is largely complete, and their biometric features, such as fingerprints and iris patterns, are considered stable and adult-like.
+By this age, their physical growth is largely complete, and their biometric features, such as fingerprints and iris patterns, are considered stable and adult-like.
 This update captures their final set of biometrics, which will then serve as their permanent identification throughout adulthood.
 Completing this update is vital for seamless access to services and benefits in the future.

-What Exactly Gets Updated During the Process?
+What Exactly Is Updated During the Process?

 When you take your child for their Aadhaar biometric update, specific pieces of information are collected to ensure their record is current and precise.

-Capturing Fresh Fingerprints and Eye Scans
+Capturing Fresh Fingerprints and Iris Scans

 During the update process, new fingerprints are taken from all ten of your child’s fingers.
-Additionally, their iris (eye) scans are captured.
+Additionally, their iris scans are captured.
 These detailed biometric readings are crucial because they are unique to each individual and provide a strong, secure way to confirm identity.
 It’s a straightforward process designed to be quick and easy for children.

 A New Photograph to Reflect Their Growth